MicrosoftDocs/common-data-model-and-service/common-data-service/upgradecds/introduction-upgrade-cds.md

     - More information: [Overview of the upgrade process](upgrade-overview.md).
 - **Delete your previous version CDS database, then create a new CDS for Apps database in the existing environment.**
     - If you haven't used the previous version CDS database or you don't care to preserve any apps for flows that used it.
 This is a simple option that will allow you to use CDS for Apps right away with a minimum amount of time.

     > [!IMPORTANT]
     > Do not delete a database if you have started the upgrade process.

     - More information: [Delete your previous version Common Data Service database](delete-legacy-cds-database.md)
 - **Do nothing**
-    - When the previous version of CDS is discontinued, all remaining previous version CDS databases will be deleted.
-This date will be announced soon.
+    - When the previous version of CDS is discontinued on March 15, 2019, all remaining previous version CDS databases will be deleted.

 > [!WARNING]
-> We will soon announce a date when the previous version of CDS will end.
-At that time, any remaining previous version CDS databases will be deleted.
+> Support for the previous version of CDS will end on March 15, 2019.
->
-> The end date has not yet been determined because we want to monitor how successful people are in completing their upgrades.
-When we have sufficient telemetry data to establish that people who wish to upgrade are able to, we will announce a date that we expect will provide everyone who wishes to upgrade sufficient time.
+> If you have data and apps that you want to upgrade, please target completing your upgrade by March 1.